-3. Gently pry the front panel retention clips away from the chassis located at the side edge of front bezel.
+3. Gently pry the front panel retention clips away from the chassis located at the edge of front panel.

-4. Rotate the front panel away from the chassis to release the hooks on the opposite edge of the panel.
+4. Rotate the front panel away from the computer to release the hooks on the opposite edge of the panel from the chassis.

-Installing The Front Bezel
+Installing the Front Bezel

-- 1. Insert the hooks along the bottom edge of the front panel into the slots on the chassis. - 2.
-Rotate the bezel toward the computer to engage the four front panel retention clips until they click into place. - 3.
+- 1. Insert the hooks along the bottom edge of the front bezel into the slots on the chassis front. - 2.
+Rotate the bezel toward the computer to engage the front-bezel retention clips until they click into place. - 3.
 Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.

-Removing The Expansion Card
+Removing the Expansion Cards